Women's suffrage: Morocco

+The first woman was elected to Parliament in 1993, thirty years after women first participated in the election as voters.

 Sierra Leone

 One of the first occasions when women were able to vote was in the elections of the Nova Scotian settlers at Freetown.
 In the 1792 elections, all heads of household could vote and one-third were ethnic African women.

 Women won the right to vote in Sierra Leone in 1930.

 South Africa

+The campaign for women's suffrage was conducted largely by the Women's Enfranchisement Association of the Union, which was founded in 1911.

 The franchise was extended to white women 21 years or older by the Women's Enfranchisement Act, 1930.
 The first general election at which women could vote was the 1933 election.
 At that election Leila Reitz (wife of Deneys Reitz) was elected as the first female MP, representing Parktown for the South African Party.
 The limited voting rights available to non-white men in the Cape Province and Natal (Transvaal and the Orange Free State practically denied all non-whites the right to vote, and had also done so to white foreign nationals when independent in the 1800s) were not extended to women, and were themselves progressively eliminated between 1936 and 1968.

 The right to vote for the Transkei Legislative Assembly, established in 1963 for the Transkei bantustan, was granted to all adult citizens of the Transkei, including women.
 Similar provision was made for the Legislative Assemblies created for other bantustans.
 All adult coloured citizens were eligible to vote for the Coloured Persons Representative Council, which was established in 1968 with limited legislative powers; the council was however abolished in 1980.
 Similarly, all adult Indian citizens were eligible to vote for the South African Indian Council in 1981.
 In 1984 the Tricameral Parliament was established, and the right to vote for the House of Representatives and House of Delegates was granted to all adult Coloured and Indian citizens, respectively.

 In 1994 the bantustans and the Tricameral Parliament were abolished and the right to vote for the National Assembly was granted to all adult citizens.